smonff/smonff.github.com/source/_posts/2013-12-22-getting-thing-done-for-developpers-working-in-low-bandswitch-areas.markdown

 {% endblockquote %}

 Now each time I got troubles for accessing a part of the web I try through Tor: when it was impossible, it solves the problem most of the time, and when it's too slow, it (strangely) helps.
 I've never felt the need of using an onion relay network (or *proxy*) in France, but it is necessary here.

+More readings for those who wants to know more about what is a proxy.

 #### Electricity and network disruptions
 It's not a daily thing, but for the first time in one week, we got a total district electricity failure that began in the morning and lasted until the afternoon.